Install Docker Engine on Ubuntu¶

 - Ubuntu Focal 20.04 (LTS)

-Docker Engine for Ubuntu is compatible with the following architectures: x86_64
+Docker Engine for Ubuntu is compatible with the following architectures: x86_64 (or amd64), armhf, arm64, s390x, and ppc64le (ppc64el).

 Note: Installation on Ubuntu derivative distributions, such as Linux Mint, is not officially supported (though it may work).